What Is SEO Competitor Analysis?

 Step 6: Track Competitor Rankings Over Time

 Tracking your competitor rankings helps you see which rivals are rising or falling, and why.
 It can reveal trends, algorithm hits, or content updates that affect performance.
+How to monitor:- Use SEMrush, Ahrefs, or SERPWatcher to track position changes

 - Set alerts for new keyword entries or drops